-- 6.1.3 The cylinder manufacturer shall establish means to identify the cylinders with the cast of steel from which they are made. - 6.1.4 Grades of steel used for cylinder manufacture shall be compatible with the intended gas service, e.g. corrosive gases and embrittling gases (see ISO 11114-1). - 6.1.5 Wherever continuously cast billet material is used, the manufacturer shall ensure that there are no deleterious imperfections (porosity) in the material to be used for making cylinders (see 9.2.3).
+6.1.3 The cylinder manufacturer shall establish means to identify the cylinders with the cast of steel from which they are made.

+- 6.1.4 High strength cylinders made in accordance with this part of ISO 9809 are normally not compatible with corrosive or embrittling gases (see ISO 11114-1).
+They may nevertheless be used with these gases provided that their compatibility is proven by a recognized test method, e.g. ISO 11114-4. - 6.1.5 Wherever continuously cast billet material is used, the manufacturer shall ensure that there are no deleterious imperfections (porosity) in the material to be used for making cylinders (see 9.2.6)